BenRGarcia/Bamazon/README.md

 1. Deliberate management of public/priviledged/private, immmutable/mutable members
 2. Extensive use of Promises and Error Handling for asynchronous database interaction
+3. All user inputs sanitized, no unescaped inputs have access to database

 [Database Module Source Code](https://github.com/BenRGarcia/Bamazon/blob/master/database/database.js)